 ----- In the subsequent years, Paméla worked as a designer and consultant for various Dutch municipal authorities (Amsterdam, Delft, Rotterdam, Nijmegen) and firms of architects, advising on subjects such as town squares, kiosks, street furniture and inner city advertising policy.

 From 1992 to 1997 she worked for O'tje Oxenaar at the KPN Art and Design department and was responsible for art&design exhibitions in the Netherlands and abroad, including the World Exhibition in Seville in 1992, the Hidden Collection Communication Museum and various internal and external business presentations dealing with the art and design policy of KPN.
-She also was involved in the design of the uniforms for Post, Telecom and Postbank security and many exceptional business gifts.
 After that she worked as an independent design manager on corporate identity projects for various businesses in the ICT, HRM and residential care sectors, among others.

 The development starts with the spatial objects: the so-called assemblages from the nineties and '00s, in which dreams and associations were captured in three dimensions.
 Story-boxes which depict the idea of the apparent contradiction of reality: 'nothing is what it seems to be'.

-The 'beauty of the everyday' remains an important factor in the reliëfs, the so-called Wired-works.
-But nature is also an important source of inspiration.
+----- The 'beauty of the everyday' remains an important factor in the reliëfs, the so-called Wired-works.
+But nature is also a source of inspiration.
 Zooming in on patterns, structures and light.

-Details where color and light on the skin of things is characteristic for the translation of reality.
+Details where colour and light on the skin of things are characteristic for the translation of reality.
 This is used intuitively, but especially investigative.